 In other words, you won’t have to send out and pay for 10.000 messages in order for those 10.000 recipients to be able to interact with you.
 You can just share your number, for example in marketing campaigns, for customers to reply to.
 This can be used for customers to, for example, claim a discount or participate in a competition.
 By not having to send a message out first, you can reduce costs and thus improve the ROI of your campaign.

-Especially when using a number people can recognise, your company’s visibility can improve.
-This brings us to the first difference between short code or long number, in favour of the short code.
+Especially when using a number people can recognize, your company’s visibility can improve.
+This brings us to the first difference between short code or long number, in favor of the short code.